viral-sangani/WeTube/README.md

 1. Clone/Download [this](https://github.com/viral-sangani/gatsby-blog) repository.
 2. Inside the project open a terminal and run `npm i --save`.
-3. To start the project, run `gatsby develop`.
+3. To start the project, run `npm run`.

 ### 💜 Thanks